Apps we use day-to-day

 I need a to-do list app that syncs across my devices.
 Todoist offers a lot of features, such as sharing a project with someone else, or generating sub-projects or sub-tasks (or sub-sub-tasks, etc.).
 The premium version lets you comment on your tasks, with the option of adding files, audio, etc. But perhaps the best feature out of it all is that each task can be assigned a "priority" level out of four, then you can simply view all your tasks ordered by priority, which collects together the most important tasks from across your projects.

-I use Todoist to plan what I think is most important for me to do in my life, although during each day I rarely add minutiae.
+I use Todoist to plan what I think is most important for me to do in my life (my life goals), although during each day I rarely add minutiae.

 I think it's important to sync one's files with a cloud storage server.
 I've used Google Drive for a long time, because it's popular.
 Seeing as I am experienced at using Google Drive and G Suite to improve productivity and collaboration, I provide support for this (on a voluntary basis) on WebApps.StackExchange.com.
 Syncing Google Drive with one's computer isn't supported on Linux though.
 InSync is a third-party sync client that can work on Linux.
 However, after InSync repeatedly deleted some of my files without me wanting it to, I decided to switch to Dropbox (which is supported on Linux).
 The feature that I like the most on Dropbox is that one can rollback a whole chunk of one's files to a previous date, which guards against ransomware (or mishaps).
 Google Drive doesn't offer protection against ransomware, as each encrypted file will automatically sync with the cloud server, and it would be near-impossible to rollback each individual file, one-by-one.